Hybrid hyperinterpolation over general regions: Conclusions and outlook

+In this study, we have demonstrated the efficacy and resilience of hybrid hyperinterpolation in recovering noisy functions across the unit sphere and the union of disks.
+Combining Lasso and filtered hyperinterpolations, hybrid hyperinterpolation offers denoising and basis selection capabilities while doubly shrinking less relevant coefficients.
+Our numerical experiments confirm the enhanced and robust denoising performance of hybrid hyperinterpolation over the unit-sphere and the unions of disks.

-There are several directions for further investigation.
-First, recall that hybrid hyperinterpolation actually corresponds to an $\ell^2+\ell_1$-regularized discrete least squares approximation.
-It would be interesting to consider other regularized terms.
-For example, the springback penalty ($\|x\|_1 - \alpha/2\|x\|_2^2$ with $\alpha >0$ being a model parameter) recently proposed in \cite{an2022springback} has good performance in robust signal recovery.
+Moving forward, there are several promising avenues for further exploration.
+First, while hybrid hyperinterpolation currently employs an $\ell^2+\ell_1$ regularization scheme, exploring other regularization terms could yield valuable insights.
+For instance, the springback penalty ($\|x\|_1 - \alpha/2\|x\|_2^2$ with $\alpha >0$ being a model parameter) proposed in recent literature \cite{an2022springback} has shown promise in robust signal recovery.

-Second, we note that the filter function $h(\cdot)$ has many different forms, and we choose a specific one defined by \eqref{equ:filtered}.
-The existence of the soft thresholding operator shrinks all coefficients of hyperinterpolants first, and the filter function may shrink these coefficients again.
-One may find an appropriate filter function to make up the shrinkage caused by the soft thresholding operator on these high relevant coefficients and doubly shrink less relevant ones.

-Third, it is not appropriate for hybrid, Lasso and hard thresholding hyperinterpolations and Tikhonov regularized least squares approximation to use the same parameter choice rule Theorem \ref{thm:SparistyAndParameterChoice}, since the latter does not possess the sparsity.
-One may find a suitable parameter choice rule for the Tikhonov regularized least squares approximation, and some useful rules are recommended, such as an adaptive strategy for choosing the regularization parameter in \cite{pereverzyev2015parameter}, and a posterior strategy for choosing parameters in the multi-parameter regularization of Tikhonov type \cite{lu2011multiparameter}.

-Fourth, we construct hyperinterpolation and its variants of degree $n$ with a positive-weight quadrature rule with exactness degree $2n$.
-We find that the required exactness degree $2n$ in hyperinterpolation can be relaxed to $n+k$ with $0<k\leq n$, and the $L_2$ norm of the exactness-relaxing hyperinterpolation operator is also bounded by a constant independent of $n$ with the help of Marcinkiewicz–Zygmund inequality \cite{an2022quadrature}.
-The other important thing revealed in \cite{an2022bypassing} is that the construction of hyperinterpolation on the sphere only need satisfy the Marcinkiewicz–Zygmund property, i.e., hyperinterpolation can be constructed by a positive-weight quadrature rule (not necessarily with quadrature exactness $2n$).
-There are still a lot work can be done for hyperinterpolation and its variants under this new scheme.

-Fifth and finally, we note that there are some interesting quadrature formulas, for example, a low cardinality PI-type algebraic cubature rule of degree $n$, with at most $(n + 1)(n + 2)/2$ nodes, over curvilinear polygons defined by piecewise rational functions.
-One may intend to apply variants of hyperinterpolation to these more complicated regions with some new cubature rules \cite{sommoriva2023lowcadrinality}.
+Second, the choice of filter function $h(\cdot)$ offers various possibilities, and exploring alternative forms could enhance the shrinkage process for both relevant and less relevant coefficients.

+Third, recent advancements suggest that the required exactness degree in hyperinterpolation can be relaxed or bypassed \cite{an2022bypassing, an2022quadrature}, opening avenues for further investigation into hyperinterpolation and its variants under this novel framework.